apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ex-Binance CEO asks judge to allow him to leave US ahead of sentencing**
+**Cyber Monday Apple deals: M3 MacBook Pro, AirPods, more**

-You can read more about it [here](https://thehill.com/regulation/court-battles/4326679-ex-binance-ceo-asks-judge-to-leave-us/).
+You can read more about it [here](https://9to5mac.com/2023/11/25/best-black-friday-2023-apple-deals/).

 ## Requirements
 - Python 3.8